Xilinx/Vitis-Tutorials/Getting_Started/Vitis_Platform/README.md

    - Configure Clocks Settings.
 You can enable more clocks, update output frequency and define default clock in this view.
 In this example, we can keep the default settings.
    - Configure Interrupt Settings.
 You can choose how many interrupt should this platform support.
 63 interrupts mode will use two AXI_INTC in cascade mode.
 In this example, we can keep the default setting.
    - Configure Memory Settings.
-By default the example design will only enable DDR4.
+By default, the example design will only enable DDR4.
 If you enable LPDDR4, it will enable both DDR4 and LPDDR4.
 In this example, we can keep the default setting.
    - Click **Next**.
    - Review the new project summary and click **Finish**.
    - After a while, you will see the design example has been generated.

-   The generated design is like below:
+   The generated design is like the following:

    ![Vivado Design Block Diagram](images/vivado_design_diagram.png)